Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: Introduction

 Of course, for this theorem to have any content we must be able to provide examples of potentials $\phi$ for which the Hele-Shaw has these properties.
-An interesting case of this is given by a result of Hedenmalm-Shimorin:
+An interesting case of this is given by a result of Hedenmalm-Shimorin (see also \cite{HedenmalmOlofsson} for the same statement with weaker curvature assumptions).